-This course is the clinical component that pairs with NRP 134 Practical Nursing Psychiatric/Mental Health.
-Students will focus on understanding common psychiatric/mental health disorders, current treatments, pharmacologic
+This course is the clinical component that pairs with NRP

+134 Practical Nursing Psychiatric/Mental Health.
+Students will focus on understanding common psychiatric/mental health disorders, current treatments, pharmacologic modalities, and therapeutic communication.
+Students will perform mental health exams and standardized assessment scales in the clinical setting.

-NRP 240 Practical Nursing Care of the Child and Family
+NRP 240 Practical Nursing Care of the Child and